 Withstanding the potential for a shortcut across the neighbours land and along the railway, there are two points of access.
 From the road at the bottom of the valley, or winding up into the town.

-- 10mins bike (30 walk) to the tennis club and supermarkets
+- 10mins bike (30 walk) to the country club and supermarkets

 Does not properly represent the slopes of the valley, nor levels of the floors.
 The main entrance from the road goes into both the 'ground' floor, and subground floor via ramps in both directions, one through the portico onto the bridge at the top, and another entrance at the bottom.
 You can get a better idea of the slope from Streetview or in the photos.